zimfw/zimfw/modules/git/README.md

   * `gm` joins two or more development histories together.
   * `gmC` performs the merge but does not commit.
   * `gmF` performs the merge generating a commit even if the merge resolved as a fast-forward.
   * `gma` aborts the conflict resolution, and reconstructs the pre-merge state.
+  * `gmS` commits with GPG signature.
+  * `gmv` verifies the GPG signature of the tip commit of the side branch being merged.
   * `gmt` runs the merge conflict resolution tools to resolve conflicts.

 ### Push